-Through data collection and targeted calling, the percentage of meaningful conversations with members rose from low double digits to upwards of 90%.
+Through data collection and targeted calling, they raised the percentage of meaningful conversations with members from low double digits to upwards of 90%.

 “When we added CallHub to our voter outreach tool set in 2016, we knew that it would impact our outreach to our members, helping to coordinate our efforts around the world and ensure we were all using the same messaging.
 What we didn’t realize is how much it helped to recruit and energize volunteers. ”

 – Julia Bryan, Global Chair of Democrats Abroad

 The distributed model combined with quality conversations helped Democrats Abroad impact 50% to 70% of the US overseas voter turnout for the 2018 US midterms.

 Turnout in the 2018 US midterms amongst Americans living abroad went up three-fold on average, increasing up to eight-fold in certain states, compared with previous midterm elections.